-Fred has been involved in Bisbee’s cultural and political life for 23 years.
-He is past president and former board member of Save Our Stairs-the organization that hosts the yearly Bisbee 1000 Stair Climb; past president and co-founder of the Bisbee Bloomers-a gardening group that hosts the annual Bisbee Garden Tour; is on the iBisbee economic development committee; and a board member of the Bisbee Foundation.
+Fred has been involved in Bisbee’s cultural and political life for 25 years.
+He is past president and former board member of Save Our Stairs-the organization that hosts the yearly Bisbee 1000 Stair Climb; past president and co-founder of the Bisbee Bloomers-a gardening group that hosts the annual Bisbee Garden Tour; vice-chair on the iBisbee economic development committee for four years; and is a board member of the Bisbee Foundation.
 He also puts out a Bisbee-centric economic and tourism newsletter called the Bisbee Wire.
 Born on the south side of Chicago, his life has been shaped by many kinds of work; golf caddy, pin setter in a bowling alley, rack boy in a pool hall, electrician in the US Navy, street sweeper at Disneyland, mailman, writer for an underground newspaper, logger/tree planter in a worker cooperative, director of an environmental organization, waiter, political organizer, union activist and financial trustee of Local 2 culinary union in San Francisco.
-Fred has been the beverage manager and bartender at Cafe Roka for the past 23 years and continues working there.
+Fred has been the beverage manager and bartender at Cafe Roka for the past 25 years and continues working weekends.

 Anita is a Detroit native who moved to Bisbee 15 years ago.
 She worked for Canadian National Railroad (formerly Grand Trunk Western) retiring as a logistics manager in the automotive marketing department.
 A single mom for many years, she raised three wonderful children while working and is now a proud grandmother of six grandchildren and one great grandson.
 As it is with many who find their way to Bisbee, it was love at first sight.
 She has been and is an active volunteer for many community groups including the Bisbee Visitors Center and the Bisbee Art Council.
 She helped get the Bisbee Lotus Zen Center established.
-For several years she sang with Bisbee Chorus and now sings with the Occasional Chorus.
+She continues to sing with Bisbee Chorus.
 Retired from working as administrative staff for the Court Appointed Special Advocacy (CASA) Program in Cochise County, she is using her significant customer service experience to help make Copper City Inn a special place for guests away from home.